-Arch and its little surprises
+Arch and his little surprises

-Python as config, which appealed to me
+Python as a configuration language – that appealed to me

 One developer, one point of failure